History of Tétouan: Rebuilding the city-state

 In 1286, the Marinids built a casbah and mosque there.
 The first large scale building project took place in 1305 when the settlement was expanded by the Marinid king Abu Thabit Amir.
 He fortified the place and had it serve as a base for attacks on Ceuta, which had recently come under the rule of a rebellious member of the Marinid dynasty.

-In 1431, it was burned down and many were enslaved by Castile because pirates used it as a base for their retaliatory attacks.
+In 1399, it was sacked and many were enslaved by Castile because pirates used it as a base for their retaliatory attacks.

 The Portuguese were already occupying the neighboring Ceuta and in 1436, its commander Pedro de Meneses, 1st Count of Vila Real dispatched a detachment of his garrison under his son, Duarte, to raid Tetouan, which was still recovering from the Castillian destruction, in order to prevent it from becoming a threat to future operations by the Portuguese Empire.
 But this did not seem to affect the strengthening of Tetouan's defenses.

 Tetouan would be rebuilt at the end of the 15th century, although there are different versions concerning the specific date.
 On one hand there is an ancient Arabic manuscript and on the other there is the account of the seventeenth century Moroccan historian Sidi al-Arbi al-Fasi.
 They offer mixed chronological data.
 According to the first of the aforementioned sources, the foundation had to take place between 1483 and 1484, while the second source sets the event, with extreme accuracy, on the 7th day of the Islamic month of Sha'ban of the Hijri year 898, a date that corresponds to Friday, May 24, 1493; a year after the surrender of Granada.
 This second chronology does not support the assertions of Leo Africanus, which states that "the ruins of Tetouan, deserted for ninety-five years, would be rebuilt and populated by the Granadine al-Mandri, who presented himself to the Sultan of Fez after being expelled from Spain by Ferdinand II of Aragon."